Three tramps

 The three tramps are three men photographed by several Dallas-area newspapers under police escort near the Texas School Book Depository shortly after the assassination of United States President John F. Kennedy on November 22, 1963.
 Since the mid-1960s, various allegations have been made about the identities of the men and their involvement in a conspiracy to kill Kennedy.
+The three men were later identified from Dallas Police Department records as Gus Abrams, Harold Doyle, and John Gedney.